Houyet

 Houyet (/fr/) is a municipality of Wallonia in the province of Namur, Belgium.

 On 1 January 2006 the municipality had 4,485 inhabitants.
-The total area is 122.31 km², giving a population density of 37 inhabitants per km².
+The total area is 122.31 km^{2}, giving a population density of 37 inhabitants per km^{2}.

 The municipality consists of the following districts: Celles, Ciergnon, Custinne, Finnevaux, Hour, Houyet, Hulsonniaux, Mesnil-Église, Mesnil-Saint-Blaise, and Wanlin.

 The town of Houyet lies on the river Lesse, some 20 km to the southeast of Dinant.